Unsolicited telephone calls misusing our name - We do not nuisance cold call -

 There are specific requirements that must be met, if the agreement is to be valid, which normally include:

 If you are an employee or employer requiring legal advice regarding a settlement agreement, call us for a chat today.
 We provide a comprehensive service that ensures your legal rights are being met or protected.

-To find out more or to discuss your circumstances further, contact Nicola Parker or Clare Cross on 01625 507506 or email [email protected]
+To find out more or to discuss your circumstances further, contact our Employment and HR team on 01625 507506 or email [email protected]